afunnydev/saralarin/content/singles/services.en.md

     - number: 1
       title: Evaluation
       description: >-
-        Done at the beginning of the project to gain an accurate overview of the project and its challenges.
+        Done at the beginning of the project to have an accurate overview of the project and its challenges.
     - number: 2
       title: Strategy & creation